How Uncontrolled Content Creates Enterprise Brand Risk

 3. Messaging Contradictions Confuse Customers

 Different employees communicate different messages about the same topics.
-A sales associate might promise features that operations cannot deliver.
-A customer service representative might share policies that marketing has not announced.
+A sales associate promises features that operations cannot deliver.
+A customer service representative shares policies that marketing has not announced.

 These contradictions create customer frustration when reality does not match expectations.
 Complaints increase.
 Trust decreases.
 The cost of contradictory messaging compounds across every customer interaction.